Welcome to Causeway Medical Centre & Great Sankey Health Centre

 - Food and food supplements (except on the advice of a dietician)

 Why?
-NHS Warrington CCG spends approximately £1 million per year on prescribing these medicines.
+Warrington CCG spends approximately £1 million per year on prescribing these medicines.
 This money could be better spent on treating more serious conditions such as heart disease and diabetes.
 Many of these products are readily available, along with advice, from local pharmacies.
 Some are also available from local shops and supermarkets.

 Over the counter medicines in nurseries and schools